anujamishra22/Video-Captioning-Web-App/README.md

 Enter this URL into the "Video URL" input field and click "Load Video" to see if the video loads correctly.

+Technical Decisions

+Technology Stack:

+HTML: Used for the structure and layout of the web application.
+CSS: Applied for styling and improving the visual appearance of the application.
+JavaScript: Implemented the logic for loading videos, adding captions, and displaying captions at the correct timestamps.

 Trade-offs

 Feature Set vs. Simplicity: